FurqanHun/MarksheetGenSite/README.md

  - Table of the given marks and their individual grades
 3. On opening the site the marksheet isn't visible and would appear only when the user presses "Generate Marsheet" button.
 4. If the user enters the data correctly and the marksheet is generated the website will automatically scroll down to the newly generated marksheet.
-5. Clicking on Marksheet Generator or Marksheet banner will reload the page.
-6. The failed subjects grade will be  in red color.
-7. Passing Remarks would be shown in green color and failing remarks in red color.
-8. A beautiful User Interface. (yes, i did used Bootstrap 5.3.0-alpha1 for UI too)
+5. A beautiful User Interface. (yes, i did used Bootstrap 5.3.0-alpha1 for UI too)

 ## Validations or Limitations